Deterministic generation of hybrid entangled states using quantum walks: Fidelity of the resultant state

 \section{Fidelity of the resultant state}

 Using our proposed methodology, it is possible to deterministically generate bipartite entangled states that are extremely close to HE states using only simple unitary operations.
+Note that the states on the lattices corresponding to the two coin states are not exactly Gaussian, and this deviation from a Gaussian envelope increases with the number of time steps (as evident from Fig.~\ref{fig:step20a} and Fig.~\ref{fig:step60a}).
 In this section, we quantify the `closeness' of our generated states to HE states using trace fidelity.

 The trace fidelity of a density matrix $\rho$ with respect to another density matrix $\sigma$ is defined as the probability with which $\rho$ is indistinguishable from $\sigma$ in any experimental test.
 Mathematically, it can be written as~\cite{NC10, J94}